zammad/zammad-admin-documentation/manage/organizations/via-csv-import.rst

-Managing organizations via CSV Import
+Managing Organizations via CSV Import
 =====================================

 If your organization has information about customers (or personnel)